What is it?

 Birth control pills (Contraceptive drugs)

 Some birth control pills contain estrogen.
 Alfalfa might have some of the same effects as estrogen.
-But alfalfa isn't as strong as the estrogen in birth control pills.
+However, alfalfa is not as strong as the estrogen in birth control pills.
 Taking alfalfa along with birth control pills might decrease the effectiveness of birth control pills.
 If you take birth control pills along with alfalfa, use an additional form of birth control such as a condom.

 Some birth control pills include ethinyl estradiol and levonorgestrel (Triphasil), ethinyl estradiol and norethindrone (Ortho-Novum 1/35, Ortho-Novum 7/7/7), and others.

 Large amounts of alfalfa might have some of the same effects as estrogen.
-But even large amount of alfalfa aren't as strong as estrogen pills.
+However even large amounts of alfalfa are not as strong as estrogen pills.
 Taking alfalfa along with estrogen pills might decrease the effects of estrogen pills.

 Some estrogen pills include conjugated equine estrogens (Premarin), ethinyl estradiol, estradiol, and others.